Getting Started

 • Save checkbox

 Saves the measurement to disk.
 A folder data/intensity_images/acqXXXXX/ is created in the run or user specified directory and images are saved with the name IMGYYYYY.png or RAWYYYYY.bin (1-bit).
 XXXXX denotes the run iteration, YYYYY is the frame or package number of the measurement.
-The following metadata is available in the saved images: Author, System, Date taken, Time taken, Mode, Bit shift MSB, Integration time, Overlap, Frame, Frames, External frame trigger, Software version.
+The following metadata is available in the saved images: Author, System, Date taken, Time taken, Mode, Integration time, Overlap, Frame, Frames, External frame trigger, Software version.
 Images are saved with 8 or 16 bits depth.

 The raw binary data saved in 1-bit depth is a continuous array of bits.
 Each bit represents a single pixel, with its value either being 0 or 1.
 Each binary file stores at most 1,000 frames, with each frame taking exactly 512×512 bits.